Dragon Zakura: Plot

 This is a story about a private high school (Ryuzan) in which lawyer Kenji Sakuragi, a former biker, is sent to close down.
 His business is on the rocks due to his biker background being made public in a scandal-magazine.
 Sakuragi gets the idea of turning the school around instead of closing it, thereby resurrecting his career.
 He goes for an outrageous goal: getting 5 students from this no-hope highschool into Tokyo University, the top university in the country.
 He persuades the director to back him, then gives a rousing speech to the entire school to announce the special class.
 "You're all losers and you'll stay losers for the rest of your lives!
 Because you're too lazy to use your brains and you haven't figured out that society is run by clever folks who make sure they always win and you always lose.
 If you don't like that prospect, study!
 I'll give you a goal: get into Tokyo University!" he shouts to a stunned, silent crowd.

 When none of the existing teachers have the backbone to take on the responsibility for this class, Sakuragi decides to run the class himself.
 To help him, he obtains the assistance of a motley crew of unorthodox teachers to teach math, language arts, social studies, and English.
 Using a combination of tough love and unusual scientific methods, he goads, bribes, and cajoles 2 students into joining the class.
-He's assisted but also opposed by a couple of young English teachers, one of whom hates him and is always suspicious of his motives and methods.
+He is assisted but also opposed by a couple of young English teachers, one of whom hates him and is always suspicious of his motives and methods.
 Will Sakuragi succeed or will the cynicism of just about everyone else win out?
 And just how does Sakuragi know so much about how to get into Tokyo University, anyway?

 In addition to offering many scientific methods for studying for tests generally and preparing for Tokyo University, in particular, the series includes many interesting insights and points of view about human psychology.